mmorys/bedrock-server-manager/README.md

 bedrock-server-manager will use the enviroment variable `BEDROCK_SERVER_MANAGER_DATA_DIR` for setting the default config/data location, if this variable does not exist it will default to `$HOME/bedrock-server-manager`

+Follow your platforms documentation for setting Enviroment Variables

-The script will create `./server`,`./backups`,`./.downloads` `./.config`  `./content/worlds`, and `./content/addons` folders in its current folder.
+The script will create its data folders ( `./server`,`./backups`,`./.downloads` `./.config` `./.logs`  `./content/worlds`, and `./content/addons` ) in this location.
 This is where servers will be installed to and where the script will look when managing various server aspects.
+Most of these locations can be changed in the script_config.json

 ### Run the script: